ObsidianCoreCoin/Obsidiancoin/build_msvc/README.md

-Building Obsidian Core with Visual Studio
+Building Obsidian Network with Visual Studio
 ========================================

 Introduction
 ---------------------
-Solution and project files to build the Obsidian Core applications (except Qt dependent ones) with Visual Studio 2017 can be found in the build_msvc directory.
+Solution and project files to build the Obsidian Network applications (except Qt dependent ones) with Visual Studio 2017 can be found in the build_msvc directory.

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](https://github.com/ObsidianCoreCoin/obsidiancoin/blob/master/doc/build-windows.md).